foxish/spark-gcp-examples/spark-examples/bigquery-wordcount/README.md

 # Spark Word Count using BigQuery and Google Cloud Storage

-This package contains a Spark word count example that reads input data from a BigQuery table such as `publicdata:samples.shakespeare` and writes its output to both a GCS bucket and a BigQuery table.
-The example requires a GCP service account with the IAM roles of.
+This package contains two variants of a Spark word count example, namely, `BigQueryWordCountToGCS` and `BigQueryWordCountToBigQuery`.
+Both variants use the [BigQuery](https://cloud.google.com/dataproc/docs/connectors/bigquery) and [GCS](https://cloud.google.com/dataproc/docs/connectors/cloud-storage) connectors.
+Both variants reads input data from a BigQuery table such as `publicdata:samples.shakespeare`.
+The two variants differ in where they write the output data to.
+One version writes its output to a user-specified GCS bucket at path `/spark/output/wordcount`, and the other writes to a user-specified BigQuery table.
+Both variants of the example requires a GCP service account with the appropriate IAM roles to read and write GCS buckets and objects and to create, read, and write BigQuery datasets and tables.

 ## Build